-Operating under an outcomes-based approach requires a specific mindset to be adopted.
+Moving away from a prescriptive, rules-based oversight approach to a more outcomesbased approach requires a different mindset to be adopted.
 Ticking off a list of prescriptive requirements takes a "bottom up" approach and can potentially result in the misleading conclusion that as long as all the underlying requirements are met, then the overall intention must also be met.
 However, this is often not the case.
 An assessment conducted under an outcomes-based approach takes an entirely different approach, requiring a "top down" view to be formed and a larger degree of judgement needs to be applied.
 This requires teams to draw on their expertise in identifying important oversight considerations, considering the relative importance of these considerations, and gaining comfort with their assessment by considering a range of inputs.

 Principles focus on the outcome, rather than the requirements and it is against this outcome that an assessment should be made.
-This requires a specific type of questioning and discussion to be had in forming an assessment.
+This requires a different type of questioning and discussion to be had in forming an assessment.
 Boards and senior management will need to engage with the Principles and the outcomes that they set out to achieve at the highest level, and not regard them as activities that can be delegated to compliance.

-Examples of the difference in forming an assessment under a rules-based approach, to a Principles based approach are shown below:
+Examples of how the shift from forming an assessment under a rules-based approach, to a Principles based approach are shown below: